- Target disease: Chagas

 - Funding (since project start): Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Global Health Innovative Technology (GHIT) Fund, Japan; Swiss Agency for Development and Cooperation (SDC), Switzerland.

-The Drug Discovery Booster was launched in 2015 to circumvent early-stage commercial barriers between pharmaceutical participants, allowing DNDi to search millions of unique compounds simultaneously in the hunt for new treatment leads.
+The Drug Discovery Booster was launched in 2015 to circumvent early-stage commercial barriers between pharmaceutical participants, allowing DNDi to search millions of unique compounds simultaneously, using computational approaches to refine the search iteratively, in the hunt for new treatment leads.

 In 2017, two new companies – AbbVie and Merck – joined the Drug Discovery Booster, which included already Takeda, Eisai, Shionogi, AstraZeneca, and Celgene, bringing the total to seven participants.